plone/training/angular.rst

 The CLI creates a new folder containing the component implementation, and it declares it in ``src/app/app.module.ts``.

-Our global navigation needs to inherit from the Plone's one:
+Our global navigation needs to inherit from Plone's own:

 ``src/app/global-navigation/global-navigation.component.ts``: